-If you are leaving the vehicle, take your keys, open your door and set the locks from inside.
+If you are leaving the vehicle, take your key, open your door and set the locks from inside.
 Then get out and close the door.

-Keyless Entry System (Option)
+Keyless Entry System (If Equipped)

-If your vehicle has this option, you can lock and unlock your doors from up to 30 feet (9 m) away using the key chain transmitter supplied with your vehicle.
-Your Keyless Entry System operates on a radio frequency subject to Federal Communications Commission (FCC) Rules.
+If your vehicle has this feature, you can lock and unlock your doors and rear endgate from about 3 feet (1 m) up to 30 feet (9 m) away using the remote keyless entry transmitter supplied with your vehicle.

+Your keyless entry system operates on a radio frequency subject to Federal Communications Commission (FCC) Rules and with Industry Canada.

 This device complies with Part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.
+Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.